pkhadson/sst-http/README.md

 ## Wire API Gateway

 `sst-http/infra` ships with a manifest-driven wiring utility plus adapters for HTTP API (ApiGatewayV2) and REST API (ApiGateway).
-The example below uses the HTTP API adapter inside `sst.config.ts`.
+The example below wires all routes to a single Lambda function inside `sst.config.ts`.

 ```ts
 // sst.config.ts